Silage: Haylage

 Haylage sometimes refers to high dry matter silage of around 40% to 60%, typically made from hay.
 Horse haylage is usually 60% to 70% dry matter, made in small bales or larger bales.

 Handling of wrapped bales is most often with some type of gripper that squeezes the plastic-covered bale between two metal parts to avoid puncturing the plastic.
 Simple fixed versions are available for round bales which are made of two shaped pipes or tubes spaced apart to slide under the sides of the bale, but when lifted will not let it slip through.
-Often used on the tractor rear three-point linkage, they incorporate a trip tipping mechanism which can flip the bales over on to the flat side or end for storage on the thickest plastic layers.
+Often used on the tractor's loader as an attachment called a bale grabber, they incorporate a trip tipping mechanism which can flip the bales over on to the flat side or end for storage on the thickest plastic layers.

 Fermentation

 Silage undergoes anaerobic fermentation, which starts about 48 hours after the silo is filled, and converts sugars to acids.
 Fermentation is essentially complete after about two weeks.

 Before anaerobic fermentation starts, there is an aerobic phase in which the trapped oxygen is consumed.
 How closely the fodder is packed determines the nature of the resulting silage by regulating the chemical reactions that occur in the stack.
 When closely packed, the supply of oxygen is limited, and the attendant acid fermentation brings about decomposition of the carbohydrates present into acetic, butyric and lactic acids.
 This product is named sour silage.
 If the fodder is unchaffed and loosely packed, or the silo is built gradually, oxidation proceeds more rapidly and the temperature rises; if the mass is compressed when the temperature is 140–160 F, the action ceases and sweet silage results.
 The nitrogenous ingredients of the fodder also change: in making sour silage, as much as one-third of the albuminoids may be converted into amino and ammonium compounds; in making sweet silage, a smaller proportion is changed, but they become less digestible.
 If the fermentation process is poorly managed, sour silage acquires an unpleasant odour due to excess production of ammonia or butyric acid (the latter is responsible for the smell of rancid butter).

 In the past, the fermentation was conducted by indigenous microorganisms, but, today, some bulk silage is inoculated with specific microorganisms to speed fermentation or improve the resulting silage.
 Silage inoculants contain one or more strains of lactic acid bacteria, and the most common is Lactobacillus plantarum.
 Other bacteria used include Lactobacillus buchneri, Enterococcus faecium and Pediococcus species.

 Ryegrasses have high sugars and respond to nitrogen fertiliser better than any other grass species.
 These two qualities have made ryegrass the most popular grass for silage-making for the last sixty years.
 There are three ryegrasses in seed form and commonly used: Italian, Perennial and Hybrid.